gupta1123/ajws-schoolweb/docs/api.md

 - Uses existing `/api/academic/link-students` endpoint for parent-student mappings
 - Validates students exist in database
 - Parent can then register using their phone number
-- If `initial_password` is provided, it is stored in `users.initial_password` as plaintext (for operational onboarding).
-The parent can keep it or set a new password during registration.
-Consider clearing it after first login.

 **Response:**